rishisareen/rishisareen-old.github.io/_posts/2023-08-21-Sports-Caffeine.md

 ![](/images/Caffeine/NEUROTRANSMITTERS.png)

-## Impact of Caffeine in Sports Performance
+## How Caffeine helps in Sports Performance

 Now, we understood how caffeine regulates various neurotransmitters.
 How it helps in Sports Performance is as follows :